Tableau paid for itself on paper.

 Site and source audit

-We connect to your Tableau Server or Cloud environment, pull a full inventory of workbooks, data sources, extract schedules, and user permissions using the Metadata API and admin views.
-We identify broken extracts, orphaned workbooks, duplicate data sources, and permission gaps.
-You get a written findings report with a prioritized fix list before we write a line of code.
+We connect to your Server or Cloud environment and inventory workbooks, data sources, extract schedules, and permissions using the Metadata API and admin views, flagging broken extracts, orphaned workbooks, and duplicate sources.
+You get a findings report with a prioritized fix list first.

 Rebuild and govern

-We execute against the priority list - consolidating data sources, rewriting calculated fields, implementing row-level security, rebuilding Prep flows, and restructuring site permissions.
-Work happens in a development project on your existing site or a staging environment, with promotion to production gated on your sign-off.
-No shadow IT, no surprise schema changes.
+We execute against the priority list - consolidating data sources, rewriting calculated fields, implementing row-level security, rebuilding Prep flows, restructuring permissions.
+Work happens in staging, with promotion to production gated on your sign-off.
+No shadow IT, no surprise changes.

 Handoff and enablement

-We document every data source, flow, and security pattern we built, record short walkthrough videos for your analysts, and run a live session with your Tableau admin covering day-to-day maintenance.
-If you want ongoing support - extract monitoring, quarterly workbook reviews, new dashboard builds - we offer a retainer.
-If not, the handoff package is complete and self-contained.
+We document every data source, flow, and security pattern we built, record walkthrough videos for your analysts, and run a live maintenance session with your admin.
+Want ongoing support - monitoring, reviews, dashboards - we offer a retainer.
+Otherwise the handoff is complete.

 Why Tableau environments degrade and what it actually takes to fix them

 Tableau is genuinely capable software.
-Its calculation engine, particularly Level of Detail expressions, gives analysts the ability to answer questions that would require separate SQL queries in most other tools.
-Its viz rendering is fast when the data source is well-structured.
-Tableau Server and Tableau Cloud both provide real enterprise features - extract scheduling, site-level governance, row-level security, usage analytics through the built-in admin views.
+Its calculation engine, particularly Level of Detail expressions, lets analysts answer questions that would require separate SQL queries in most other tools, and its rendering is fast when the data source is well-structured.
+Server and Cloud both provide real enterprise features - extract scheduling, governance, row-level security, usage analytics.
 The problem is not the software.
-The problem is that most mid-market deployments skip the governance layer entirely during initial rollout, and Tableau is permissive enough that the environment functions, badly, without it.
-Analysts connect directly to production databases, build one-off calculated fields inside individual workbooks instead of the data source, and publish without any review process.
-Within eighteen months the site is a sprawl of workbooks where the same metric is calculated four different ways and nobody knows which one the CFO is looking at.
+Most mid-market deployments skip the governance layer at rollout, and Tableau is permissive enough that it functions, badly, without it.
+Analysts connect directly to production databases, build one-off calculated fields inside individual workbooks, and publish with no review.
+Within eighteen months the same metric is calculated four ways and nobody knows which the CFO sees.

 The fix is not a new tool.
-It is doing the structural work that should have happened at the start.
-Tableau's Certified Data Sources feature lets you designate a Published Data Source as the authoritative version and surface it prominently in the connection dialog so analysts choose it by default.
-Tableau's row-level security, implemented through an entitlement table joined to user identity via the USERNAME() function, is a real, production-grade security layer when configured correctly.
-Tableau Prep can handle the reshape and union logic that has no business living inside a workbook's data source tab.
-These are not advanced or obscure features - they are the standard toolkit for a well-run Tableau environment, and most mid-market sites have none of them in place.
+It is the structural work that should have happened at the start.
+Certified Data Sources let you mark a Published Data Source authoritative and surface it in the connection dialog so analysts default to it.
+Row-level security, implemented through an entitlement table joined to user identity via the USERNAME() function, is a production-grade security layer when configured correctly.
+Tableau Prep handles the reshape and union logic that has no business living inside a workbook's data source tab.
+These are the standard toolkit for a well-run environment, and most mid-market sites have none.

 What production Tableau looks like when the foundation is right

-A well-governed Tableau environment has a small number of Certified Published Data Sources that sit between the raw database and the workbook layer.
-Calculated fields that represent business logic - ARR, gross margin, headcount - live in those data sources, not in individual workbooks.
-When the definition of a metric changes, an analyst updates it in one place and every workbook that connects to that source reflects the change.
-Extract schedules are set deliberately, with alerts configured so a failed extract pages someone before users notice stale data.
-Row-level security is enforced at the data source level so a regional sales manager connecting to the revenue workbook sees their territory and nothing else, without the workbook author having to build separate views for each role.
+A well-governed environment has a small number of Certified Published Data Sources sitting between the raw database and the workbook layer.
+Calculated fields that represent business logic - ARR, gross margin, headcount - live in those sources, not individual workbooks.
+When a metric definition changes, an analyst updates it once and every connected workbook reflects it.
+Extract schedules are set deliberately, with alerts so a failed extract pages someone before users notice.
+Row-level security is enforced at the source so a regional sales manager sees their territory and nothing else.

-Tableau Server and Cloud both expose usage data through the built-in admin views and the Tableau Metadata API, which means you can see which workbooks are actually being opened, which data sources are connected to live workbooks versus orphaned, and which users have licenses they never use.
-A governed environment uses this data to make decisions - pruning unused content, identifying the dashboards worth investing in, and right-sizing the license mix between Creator, Explorer, and Viewer tiers.
-That is what a Tableau environment looks like when the structural work has been done.
+Server and Cloud expose usage data through the admin views and the Metadata API, so you can see which workbooks are actually opened, which data sources are live versus orphaned, and which users have licenses they never use.
+A governed environment uses this to prune unused content and right-size the license mix.
 Getting there from a typical mid-market starting point is a defined project, not an ongoing mystery, and it is the work Revenue Institute does.

 Not sure Tableau is the right fit?
 We implement and optimize these too - and we'll tell you honestly which one fits your business.